Kenza-AI/sagify/docs/index.md

 ### Step 4: Initialize the requirements.txt

-The `requirements.txt` at the root of the project must have the following content:
+Make sure the 'requirements.txt' at the root of the project has the following content:

         awscli
         flake8